 Introducing the Nominet #RESET mental health funding programme

-The #RESET Mental Health Programme is a large-scale programme providing grant funding for up to 18-months into two key areas of the system surrounding young people, and forms part of our ambition to improve the lives of 1 million young people a year by 2020.
+The #RESET Mental Health Programme is a large-scale programme providing grant funding for up to 18-months into two key areas of the system surrounding young people, and forms part of our ambition to improve the lives of 1 million young people a year.

 We believe that young people experiencing mental health challenges could receive better support if we can help to #reset the current system, through directing our funding into two key areas...

 Grants supporting digital mental health services by increasing the digital capacity of expert mental health charities working nationally in the UK.
 This will give young people access to better quality support more specific to their personal needs and offer improved integration with offline services.

 Grants supporting broader digital initiatives that boost collaboration, pathways and service quality across the mental health sector.
 By supporting digital collaboration and integration, not only will the quality of digital services improve but young people will be better equipped to find them.

 Our #RESET Mental Health Programme Partners - Digital Services

 To take their services to the next level, Nightline Association need to go on a journey of digital transformation.
 Their goal is to invest in building an intelligence dashboard and test new ideas using their growing digital platform.
 It’s hoped that, through the funding, Nightline Association will be able to support even more students each year collaborate better across their entire network, sharing knowledge and insights with each other and the wider university population.Find out more